ngntrgduc/aoc2024/README.md

 |[23](/day_23/)|[24](/day_24/)|[25](/day_25/)|26|27|28|29|
 |30|31|1|2|3|4|5|

-My take on https://adventofcode.com/2024.
+My take on [Advent of Code 2024](https://adventofcode.com/2024).
 I played this in the month before my final, so there were days I didn't finish (or due to my skill issues, for sure).

+Update on day 16: I was tired of 2D-array problems + lots of deadlines were coming, so I dropped it.

 ### Stuff I learned/revisited